-- Charges over the recognized charge.

-- Non-covered expenses;

-- Any covered expenses which are payable by Aetna at 50%; and
+- Charges over the recognized charge. - Non-covered expenses; - Any covered expenses which are payable by Aetna at 50%; - Expenses incurred for non-urgent use of an urgent care provider; and

 Expenses that are not paid or precertification benefit reductions because a required precertification for the service(s) or supply was not obtained from Aetna.